How Ductile Iron Pipe Ensures Durability

 Resistance to Corrosion

 To avoid corrosion, ductile iron pipe is often coated with a protective coating.
 Metallic zinc, asphalt, and cement mortar are frequent coverings.
-When pipes are exposed to corrosive soils or water, these coatings assist in keeping them in working order for a more extended period.
+Pipes exposed to corrosive soils or water require coatings.
+These coatings help maintain their functionality.
+Coatings ensure a longer working life for the pipes.

 Joint Options